-Table 7 (new this edition) recalculates the Power Index – but without any construction hearings included.
+Table 7 recalculates the Power Index – but without any construction hearings included.

 First, results.
 As with the GAR 30 ranking for law firms, it doesn’t matter how well the firm did on a case.
-The tribunal may have accepted the expert’s analysis in full, and given them a glowing commendation.
+The tribunal might have accepted the expert’s analysis in full and given them a glowing commendation.
 Currently, we don’t give anyone extra credit for that (perhaps we should).
 Equally, they could have lost and been hit with US$58 million of costs (as in one notable example).
-Win or lose is all the same for the purpose of the Power Index.
+Win or lose is all the same for the purposes of the Power Index.

 Where does our data come from?

 We standardise all data (using T-scores) and adjust for missing information (using P-values), before being combined into a final score.
-There is some weighting added too – the work-related elements count for 70 per cent of the score.
+There is some weighting added too – the work-related elements count for 70% of the score.

 The GAR 100 Expert Witness Firms’ Power Index